atrain42/atrain42/README.md

 ![Adobe Lightroom](https://img.shields.io/badge/Adobe%20Lightroom-31A8FF?style=for-the-badge&logo=Adobe%20Lightroom&logoColor=white)

 ### Current Reading 📚:
 Sapiens by Yuval Noah Harari
+The Silent Patient by Alex Michaelides

 <!--
 **atrain42/atrain42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.